goncalvesj/angular-serverless-signalr/README.md

 ### Deploy

-See build-deploy.sh
+See pipelines ``yaml`` files.

 - Build and Pushes docker images
-- Generates Helm charts and pushes to kubernetes
+- Generates Helm charts and pushes to AKS